leokruglikov/leokruglikov.github.io/content/post/root_histograms/root_hists.md

 From this fact, it is wise to suppose that the rate, at which the radioactive products are emitted con be considered constant within the timeframe of the conducted experiment.

 The experiment consists of a radioactive source (Cesium 137) and a Photo-detector.
-The data to be obtained are the number of collision per certain time interval.
+The data to be obtained are the number of collision per certain time interval $int_i$.
 That is, some observation time $T$ will be taken and divided into a time interval (3 types of this time time intervals - t=\{1, 10, 100\}, [ms]).
 The goal is to measure the number of emitted photons per one time interval t during this long observation time T.
 It is clear that in average, the number of emitted photons $\gamma$ will be greater for the time interval t=100ms than t=1ms.